 At university, you need to plan and manage to earn the credits required for graduation.
-SGJS provides guidance to students who are making poor progress.
+SGJS provides guidance for students who are making poor progress.
 In some cases, we may give an expulsion warning to the student.

 If a student is expelled due to poor academic progress, they may be able to re-enroll under certain conditions.
-See V-4 change in enrollment status for details.
+See V-5 Change in Enrollment Status for details.